ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-001-user-registration.md

 ## 2. Brief Description

-New user creates an account by providing email and password.
+New user creates an account by providing username, email, and password.
 System validates the information, creates the account with default settings, and logs the user in automatically.

 ## 3. Preconditions